Library A to Z

 This is a service provided by libraries to procure non-existent media from other libraries within the framework of interlibrary loan.

-Media that are not part of the university library's collection can be ordered from other libraries by filling out the loan form (available at the information desk).
+Media that are not part of the university library's collection can be ordered from other libraries.
+For this purpose, you can use the online interlibrary loan via the OPAC or alternatively fill out the loan form available at the information desk.
 The costs per order amount to 1.50 EUR and are to be paid immediately after ordering (also charged in case of non-delivery of media).
 For copies with more than 20 pages, additional costs may be waived by the supplier library.
 Loan extensions are possible, but require the consent of the supplier library.
 Please apply for this at the university library 3 days before the expiry of the loan period.

 On request the registration is possible for groups from 2 to max.
 20 persons.